thisdwhitley/beautifulhugo/README.md

-# Beautiful Hugo - A port of Beautiful Jekyll Theme
+# Beautiful Hugo - A port of Beautiful Jekyll Theme | thisdwhitley fork

+## Updates from fork

+I have made the following changes in this fork:

+- updated the colors of the links to reflect my preference for NCSU
+- update the "See Also" section to align with my posts

 ![Beautiful Hugo Theme Screenshot](https://github.com/halogenica/beautifulhugo/blob/master/images/screenshot.png)